A Simple and Effective Reinforcement Learning Method for Text-to-Image Diffusion Fine-tuning: REINFORCE vs. PPO: A Sample Efficiency-Effectiveness Trade-Off

 \end{theorem} A direct consequence of this theorem is that when optimizing a policy with the \ac{IS} objective (Eq.~\ref{eq:is_obj}), to guarantee that the new policy will improve upon the previous policy, the policies should not diverge too much.
 Therefore, we need to apply a constraint on the current policy.
-This can be achieved by applying the clipping operator in the \ac{PPO} objective (Eq.~\ref{eq:ppo_obj})~\citep{queeney2021generalized,achiam2017constrained,schulman2017proximal,gupta2024practical,gupta2024unbiased,gupta2025safe}.
+This can be achieved by applying the clipping operator in the \ac{PPO} objective (Eq.~\ref{eq:ppo_obj})~\citep{queeney2021generalized,achiam2017constrained,schulman2017proximal,gupta2024practical,gupta2024unbiased}.
+We provide an empirical comparison of PPO with and without clipping in Appendix~\ref{sect:clipping_ppo}, demonstrating the practical importance of the clipping operator for stable and effective diffusion fine-tuning.

-This gives rise to an \textit{efficiency-effectiveness trade-off} between REINFORCE and \ac{PPO}.
-REINFORCE offers greater computational and implementation efficiency due to its simplicity, but it comes at the cost of lower sample efficiency and potential suboptimal performance.
-In contrast, \ac{PPO} is more computationally demanding and involves more complex hyper-parameter tuning, yet it achieves higher performance and reliable policy improvements during training.
+This gives rise to a \textit{sample efficiency-effectiveness trade-off} between REINFORCE and \ac{PPO}.
+REINFORCE offers greater implementation simplicity, requiring fewer hyperparameters and less memory overhead, but at the cost of lower sample efficiency and suboptimal final performance. \ac{PPO}, despite its implementation overhead, achieves superior sample efficiency and reliable policy improvements through importance sampling and clipping.

 We note that a similar trade-off analysis was performed in the context of \ac{RL} fine-tuning for large language models (LLM)~\citep{ahmadian2024back}.
 However, their analysis was limited to an empirical study, whereas we present a theoretical analysis in addition to the empirical analysis.
 To the best of our knowledge, we are the first to conduct such a study for diffusion methods.